alttch/bma-info/eva4/include/repl.rst

         secure_topics:
           - all

-Regular bulk topics does not check senders' ACLs and should be used for trusted nodes only.
+Regular bulk topics do not check senders' ACLs and should be used for trusted nodes only.